anvilgeorge/anti-scraping-tool/README.md

 The output reading across is:

 	- the number of requests
-	- the set of octets of the ip addresses associated with the requests.
+	- the first set of octets of the ip addresses associated with the requests.

 The script assumes your http access log is located at /var/log/httpd-access.log.
 You may need to change that based on your setup.
 This can be changed by changing log_location='/var/log/httpd-access.log' at the top of the file.
 Ensure you have read access to this file.